mk7652/cse15l-lab-reports/labreport2.md

 - `handleRequest(URI url)`

 The methods work as follows:
 1. The user compiles and runs the code by calling `main()` with one argument which is a port number.
-This results in a link being created using the method `Integer.parseInt()` to create an integer out of the port number String argument followed by `start()` which the user can visit.
-If there were no arguments, meaning `arr.length == 0` then the program prints the error message `"Missing port number!
+This results in a link being created using the method `Integer.parseInt()` to create an integer out of the port number string argument followed by pluging it into `start()`.
+If there were no arguments, meaning `arr.length == 0`, then the program prints the error message `"Missing port number!
 Try any number between 1024 to 49151` and returns.
 2. Then the method `handleRequest()` takes in the url as an argument.
-Afterwhich the following occurs:
+Afterwhich, the following occurs:
 - if `url.getPath.equals("/")` then the website will display `Your messages:` with your messages displayed below it.
-It does this by calling the method `format` which prints the strings in a specified format.
-Then the method returns
+It does this by calling the method `format()` which prints the strings in a specified format.
+Then the method returns.
 - if `url.getPath.contains("/add-message")` then `String[] param = url.getQuery().split("=")` is called which splits the string into two and creates a new string array.
 Then, `System.out.println("Added " + param[1] + " to your messages!")` and `System.out.println(param[1])` is printed into the terminal and `String.format("Added %s to your messages!", param[1])` is returned which is displayed on the web page.
 Also, the feild variable `message` is updated by adding `"\n" + param[1]`.
-This variable represents what will be printed out when the path is just `/`.
+This variable represents what will be printed out when the url's path is only `/`.
 - if `url.getPath.equals("/") == false || url.getPath.contains("/add-message") == false` then the `"404 Not Found!"` is returned and is displayed on the webpage.

 The relevant arguments of these methods are as follows: